codurance/site/src/_posts/2019-05-18-microservices-adventures.md

 When dealing with complex platforms, we need full time "platform engineers."
 Those are either system administrators who can code or coders who know system administration.
 They write code to make the platform more observable, stable, and developer friendly.

-There is this one twisted interpretation of DevOps where the premise is that you could get "rid" of system administrators and end up with only developers who would manage services in production.
-That's never going to happen.
-Most developers don't care and do not want to learn about system administration.

 ## Common oversights